-- A development project should be based on existing knowledge and experience in the relevant field, but previous projects are not to be duplicated. - A detailed work plan with clear aims and expected outcomes has to be presented in the application. - A development project must be product-oriented, meaning that a fully developed and accessible product must be created at the end of the project period.
-The product must be made accessible to the wider public, e.g. by way of a course description or teaching materials.
+- A development project should be based on collected existing knowledge and experience in the relevant field.
+Previous projects are not to be duplicated. - A detailed work plan with clear aims and expected outcomes has to be presented in the application. - A development project must be product-oriented, meaning that one or more fully developed and accessible product(s) must be created during the project period.
+The product(s) must be made freely accessible to the wider public at the end of the project period.
+Furthermore, all products funded by Nordplus grants must carry the Nordplus logo.